feoff3/pyTarget/README.md

 - specify '32M' for partition offset
 - Divide "main dev size value" by 1024 to get value in KB, specify it for partition size like '+NNNK' , e.g. '+8351744K'
 - for other partition parameters use defaults
+- If needed to shadow an existing partition, set guid from p5) by 'x' and 'c' commands
 - type 'w' to write partition table to disk
-- After that a partition with data from original volume should appear
+- After that, a partition with data from original volume should appear

 10. To end the session (and disconnect the disk):
 - `iscsicli logouttarget <session-id>`, where <session-id>  is reported by `iscsicli reporttargetmappings`, e.g. `iscsicli logouttarget fffffa800626e018-4000013700000006`